Gumastha (film): Production

 The film was produced by V. C. Subburaman under the banner Aruna Films and was shot at Film Centre, Madras.

 Soundtrack

 Music was scored by C. N. Pandurangam, G. Ramanathan, Nagayya and while the lyrics were penned by A. Maruthakasi and S. D. S. Yogiar.

+Reception

+According to historian Randor Guy, the film performed average at the box office due its "predictable storyline".